There are a number of diseases, viruses and unwanted illnesses to be aware of before you go to Africa.

 If you decide to travel to the Congo, you should talk to your travel doctor so you are prepared with recommended booster shots and vaccinations for your trip.

-The DRC has an array of nasty health problems, which can make you sick, and even kill you - not the sort of trip you want.
+The DRC has an array of nasty health problems, which can make you sick, and even kill you.
+Be prepared and stay healthy with these tips.

 Medical facilities are severely limited, and medical materials are in short supply.
-So it is wise to carry properly labelled prescription drugs and other medications, and do not expect to find an adequate supply of prescription or over-the-counter drugs in local stores or pharmacies.
+Come prepared with labelled prescription drugs and other medications, and do not expect to find an adequate supply of prescription or over-the-counter drugs in local stores or pharmacies.

 Payment for any medical services is expected in cash, in advance of treatment.